evidence-dev/evidence/sites/docs/docs/guides/usql-migration-guide.md

 2. Update the environment variables for your Evidence Cloud project by pasting the environment variables from Step 1
     ![cloud vars](/img/cloud-settings-edit.png)

-3. Notify us that you are changing your project to USQL by sending an email to support@evidence.dev or [messaging us on Slack](https://slack.evidence.dev)
-4. Click to redeploy your project
+3. Click to redeploy your project

 ### Self-Hosting